Ways To Better Breath

 Rinse with Water After You Eat

 Even if you don’t have a toothbrush, you can clean your mouth as long as drinking water is accessible.
 Rinse as soon as possible after eating to ensure that any residual particles that could cause bad breath is gone.
-Rinsing with water also helps to neutralize acids in your mouth, which protects your teeth, gums’ health and gives you better breath.
+Rinsing with water also helps to neutralize acids in your mouth, which protects your teeth and gums’ health and gives you better breath.

 Keep Yourself Hydrated